-Simulated Healthy Independent Living Opportunities (SHILO)
+Programs and Services for Exceptionalities Simulated Healthy Independent Living Opportunities (SHILO)

 The SHILO program provides a unique opportunity for students with intellectual disabilities between the ages of 17 to 21 to participate in activities that foster functional independence while promoting an active lifestyle and community participation.
-This program represents a partnership between the Rainbow District School Board and Health Sciences North's Children's Treatment Centre (Neo Kids).
+This program represents a partnership between the Rainbow District School Board and NEO Kids CTC (Health Sciences North), and the YMCA.